paul-hammant/tbd/content/monorepos/index.md

 developer from one project team, instantly recognizes the directory structure for another team's application or service.
 That goes across languages too.
 The design for the directory layout needs to be enforced globally.
 You can see that in the way that Buck and Bazel structure things, even for unit, integration and functional tests.
-If you can't overhaul the directory structure of your entire world of project source, don't entertain a monorepo.
+If you cannot overhaul the directory structure of your entire world of project source, do not entertain a monorepo.
 {{< /warning >}}

 #### Contrived example